ywkim0606/gtsam_planner/TUTORIAL.md

     ```cmake
     add_custom_target(python-install
         COMMAND ${PYTHON_EXECUTABLE} ${GTSAM_MODULE_PATH}/setup.py install
-        DEPENDS gtsam_example_py
+        DEPENDS gtsam_planner_py
         WORKING_DIRECTORY ${GTSAM_MODULE_PATH})
     ```

 # Compiling

 To compile and wrap the code, the familiar CMake process is followed.
-Starting from the top-level root directory where the `gtsam_example.h` file is located, we create a build directory and run `cmake` and `make`.
+Starting from the top-level root directory where the `gtsam_planner.h` file is located, we create a build directory and run `cmake` and `make`.

 ```sh
 mkdir build && cd build